 When Napoleon Bonaparte was born in France in 1769, the world did not care nor was the world looking for his birth.
 But in 1793, the world began to notice him after he defeated the British army at the city of Toulon, France.
 The victories in his famous career are now recorded in the pages of history books.
 The births of other men such as Greece’s famous philosopher Socrates, Egypt’s priest Mantheo, India’s religious leader Gandhi, and China’s Shi Huangdi (221-204 B.C.) of the Oin dynasty, who built the Great Wall of China were not expected.
 But there is one birth and one death that should have been expected because it had been predicted for about 500 years.
 The prophecy was not a general one.
-It did not predict that Messiah would just die sometime.
+It did not predict that the Messiah would just die sometime.
 It predicted His death within one month.
 The prophecy did not apply to someone who would die in some country, or to just anyone who would die in Jerusalem.
 It applied to only one person – a Jew who would die before the date of April 1, A.D.
 33. The prophecy is found in Daniel 9:24-26a.

 Daniel’s Prophecy of 70 Weeks

-The expression “seventy weeks” refers to “seventy weeks of years” or “seventy periods of seven years.”
-There is wide agreement among many scholars that this is the correct interpretation of sabua.
+The Hebrew word for “weeks” is sabua and it means a “period of seven” and can refer to seven days, weeks or years.
+In this passage sabua refers to “seven years” or a heptad.
+Today there is wide agreement among many scholars that this is the correct interpretation of sabua.
 This interpretation is supported by Daniel 9:2, where we are told that Daniel was reading the scroll of Jeremiah and discovered that the time was approaching for the Jewish captives to return to Palestine.
-We discovered in our study of Daniel 1 that Nebuchadnezzar had taken a group of Jewish captives from Palestine to Babylon in 605 B.C.
+Daniel 1 it tells us that Nebuchadnezzar had taken a group of Jewish captives from Palestine to Babylon in 604 B.C.
 Daniel 9:1-2 reveals that almost 70 years had elapsed since then, and it was about time for them to return to Palestine.
-God had allowed them to be deported because of the sins of their kings.
-The length of the deportation was determined by the number of sabbatical years that they had failed to observe (2 Chronicles 36:21; Jer.
+God had allowed the captives to be deported because of the sins of their kings.
+The length of the deportation was determined by the number of sabbatical years that the Israelites had failed to observe (2 Chronicles 36:21; Jer.
 34:12-22).
-God had commanded them to allow the land to be dormant every seventh year (Lev.
-25:4-5, 27-46).
-But they had failed to observe the command for seventy sabbath years over a period of 490 years.
-Note that a Sabbath occurs only on the seventh day of each week.
-Consequently, God allowed their captivity to last for 70 years.
-Daniel would have understood the reference to “seventy weeks” in the prophecy to be 490 years.
+God had commanded them to allow the land to be dormant every seventh year (Leviticus 25:4-5, 27-46).
+But they had failed to observe the command for seventy sabbath years, or 490 years.
+Consequently, God decreed that their captivity would last for 70 years.
+Consequently, Daniel would have understood the reference to “seventy weeks” in the prophecy to be 490 years.

-Genesis 29:20-30 makes it clear that it was customary among the ancient Jewish people to refer to a “week” as another way to refer to seven years.
+Also, Genesis 29:20-30 makes it clear that it was customary among the ancient Jewish people to refer to a “week” as another way to refer to seven years.
 Genesis 29:20 tells us that Jacob served Laban for seven years in order to marry Rachel.
 Unfortunately, Laban was dishonest and refused to give Rachel to Jacob on his wedding night, even though she was the one for whom he had labored.
 Instead Laban gave Jacob his oldest daughter Leah.
 Jacob did not discover the problem until the morning.
 If we look at verse 30, we discover that Laban offers Rachel, his younger daughter, to Jacob if he will serve another “week.”
 Then at the end of the verse we are told that this “week” is “seven years.”
 This example demonstrates that the term “week” did mean “seven years” in the proper context.

 Sixth-Nine Week Prophecy

-Here we are told that the prophecy of 69 weeks (7 weeks plus 62 weeks) starts on the date a decree is issued to restore and rebuild the city of Jerusalem and ends when Messiah the Prince is cut-off and has nothing, that is, dies.
+Here we are told that the prophecy of 69 weeks (7 weeks plus 62 weeks) starts on the date a decree is issued to restore and rebuild the city of Jerusalem and ends when Messiah the Prince is cut-off and has nothing, that is, he dies.

-In order to understand this prophecy, we will perform three calculations in reverse order starting with the end date and concluding with the start date.
+In order to understand this prophecy, we will perform three calculations starting with the end date and concluding with the start date.
 That is, we will determine the end date or the fulfillment date of the prophecy.
 Next, we will determine the length of time predicted by the prophecy between the start and end dates.
 Then we will determine the start date of the prophecy.